 Situated in the south-west corner of the Highlands, Fort ‘Bill’ is well connected to the main cities of Glasgow and Edinburgh with regular transport links by train and bus.
 There are shuttle buses to take you straight to the event and if you’re road-tripping, set off bright and early, so that you don’t miss any of the action.

-The loud, enthusiastic crowd is a massive part of the event’s atmosphere, so keep cheering on your favourites.
-Make your way down to the World Cup village for biking demonstrations, competitions and stalls selling the latest MTB goodies.
-Watch the drama unfold on wide screens while tucking into delicious food and drink.
+The loud, enthusiastic crowd is a massive part of the event’s atmosphere, so keep cheering on your favourites!
+Watch the drama unfold on wide screens while tucking into delicious food and drink, or make your way down to the World Cup village for biking demonstrations, competitions and stalls selling the latest MTB goodies.

 For experienced bikers, the World Cup track is open to the public in the weeks leading up to the event, so bring your elbow pads and tick it off your list.
 If you’re feeling inspired to try the sport, there is thrilling biking available for all abilities in the area, from the Nevis Range to the Witch’s Trails in Leanachan Forest.

 When night falls, there are many ways to unwind after an exhilarating day on the mountain.
-Sample some delicious home cooking at the top of the course at the Snow Goose restaurant or head into town for a pint of traditional ale at the Grog & Gruel on Fort William’s main street.
+Sample some delicious home cooking at the top of the course at the Snowgoose restaurant or head into town for a pint of traditional ale at the Grog & Gruel on Fort William’s main street.
 If you’re staying over, the local campsites are bound to be celebrating into the wee hours.
-When it’s finally time to put the brakes on, there are many places to stay in town, from Fort William Backpackers to cosy cottage accommodation.
+When it’s finally time to put the brakes on, there are many other things to see and do, places to stay and attractions in Fort William and the surrounding area.

 While you’re in town…